noaione/yuusha-shoukan-ln/sources/v06/chapter3.md

 Kuro’s body twitched in reaction, but she didn’t seem to be resisting as she let me hug her body, making me feel Kuro’s soft warmth filling my whole body.
-Still feeling the warmth of her body, my hand is heading to the bulges of Kuro’s breas....
+Still feeling the warmth of her body, my hand is heading to the bulges of Kuro’s breas...
 No, wait right there, you freaking bastard!!!

 This is our first date, remember?!
 Moreover, we’re outside in the middle of the day!!!
 No matter how much Kuro loves you and may have been accepting you, you